 How to Use Lardons in Recipes?

-Lardons are pretty awesome, and we can use them in so many different dishes beyond just French food.
+Lardons are pretty awesome, and we can use them in so many different dishes beyond just French food, since their rendered fat adds depth and their crisped edges provide texture (their rendered fat is ideal for sautéing vegetables or finishing grains).

-They fit right into salads, pastas, and even on top of pizzas.
+They fit right into salads, pastas, and even on top of pizzas, with their rendered fat and crispy bits adding savory umami and texture.
 Who knew a little fat could add so much flavor?

 Traditionally, we see lardons in classic French recipes like quiche Lorraine, boeuf bourguignon, and coq au vin.